 However, the unions refused to budge on the issue of Saturday afternoon trading.
 In 1981, the Saturday Afternoon Shopping Association was formed by some of the larger retailers.
 They ran an expensive PR and media campaign promoting the economic and public benefits of a full trading day on Saturday.
 The union responded with a campaign of its own and, judging by letters to the newspapers, the public was divided on the issue, with some calling it a “greedy manoeuvre” by the big retailers.

 A proposed trial of Saturday afternoon trading in the weeks leading up to Christmas 1981 was abruptly cancelled by a Victorian Liberal government facing an election in early 1982.
 However, it was a Labor government that finally instituted the reform of trading hours.
 In 1986 a trial of Saturday afternoon trading was conducted during the pre-Christmas period.
 The following year, after a similar pre-Christmas extension of trading hours, Saturday afternoon trading was permanently established in Victoria.

 Similar struggles had taken place in New South Wales.
 In 1978, trading hours were deregulated for retail businesses that were owned and operated by no more than two people and employed no more than two others.
 Some larger retailers began trading illegally on Saturday afternoons and in 1984 a new agreement was reached that permitted all-day trading for all.
-The Sydney Morning Herald reported that the agreement “gives a 38-hour week, virtually wipes out casual work and give many other benefits including improved penalty rates for the employees of the six companies, Grace Bos, Woolworths, Coles, Target, Safeways and Myer”.
+The Sydney Morning Herald reported that the agreement “gives a 38-hour week, virtually wipes out casual work and gives many other benefits including improved penalty rates for the employees of the six companies, Grace Bos, Woolworths, Coles, Target, Safeway and Myer”.